 Now, if this were to happen to most of the people I’ve worked with over the years, and the person didn’t know who Einstein was, the gratuity would almost certainly be scoffed at.
 We’re out for money, and money is all we want.

 First, let’s look at it from a bartender’s perspective.
-I’ve been working in the tipped industry long enough to realize that the worst thing I can do to hurt my wallet is to judge my clientele by how I think they might tip, based on whatever prejudice.
+I’ve been working in the tipped industry long enough to realize that the worst thing I can do to hurt my wallet is to judge my clientele by how I think they might tip, based on whatever bias.
 For that, I apply some certainties that I’ve found when it comes to working for tips.
 These are things that I’ve never seen disproved.

-- It doesn’t help to get all caught up in one interaction or even in one day.
+- It doesn’t help to get caught up in one interaction or even in one day.
 If you’re in the business, you’re going to have less than desired interactions and less than profitable days.
 Those facts should simply be accepted and moved past.
-I don’t worry about individual tabs or much about bad days even.
+I don’t worry about individual tips or much about bad days even.
 I’ve found that those seldom do enough damage to make the week’s income suffer.
-I’ve been doing this for 27 years, and I don’t recall a bad week.
+I’ve been doing this for 30 years, and I don’t recall a bad week.

 - More sales always means more tips.
 I don’t care if you wait on the least desirable people all day long, if you do a chart of how much money you make versus your sales every week, you won’t see much variance.
 As random as people seem to come, there is a semblance in the make-up of people we deal with in all walks of life and situations, day in and day out.